My Shopping Cart

 Recently, I asked my peers in the industry, "What are the biggest challenges our industry is facing right now?"

-Operators from Australia, the USA, France, the UK, Greece offered their feedback.
+Operators from Australia, the USA, France, the UK, and Greece offered their feedback.

 Two challenges trended.